 Research shows that clinicians who use ultrasound to guide their injections report improved patient satisfaction as there is significantly decreased pain and discomfort with more rapid improvement.
 It’s time to move beyond antiquated blind procedures and watch our needles in real-time with high-definition visualization of patient anatomy.
 The only barrier is some minimal training and an affordable ultrasound device.

-Dr. Hirahara will be joined by Dr. Oron Frenkel, MD, Emergency Physician and Chairman of the Clarius Medical Advisory Board.
-They will show you how to take your procedural skills to the next level with ultrasound-guided injections and help you build practical skills that you can use with your next patient.
+Dr. Hirahara is joined by Dr. Oron Frenkel, MD, Emergency Physician and Chairman of the Clarius Medical Advisory Board.
+They show you how to take your procedural skills to the next level with ultrasound-guided injections and help you build practical skills that you can use with your next patient.
 Let's make blind injections a thing of the past!
-Don't miss this webinar - register today.

 Orthopaedic Surgery | Sports Medicine